PopePiusXIII/Stonk/readme.md

 msfttrial is the example of how to use this code.

-All data comes from macrotrends and includes its historical values
+All data comes from macrotrends and includes its historical values.

 calculations made so far are
   - owners earnings